thomastoumasu/fullstack/Fullstack/notes.md

 rm -rf cache common controller go.mod go.sum pgconnection router  to remove multiple files and folders
 to pipe into a file: > recreates, >> adds. curl url > text.txt
 mv file.txt /targetfolder
-&& to chain commands (second will not be executed if first fails) a=3 $a  b=$(curl bla)
+&& to chain commands (second will not be executed if first fails) sh to execute from file
-quote if variable can be empty or contain spaces
-sh to execute from file
 #!/bin/sh or bash; chmod +x script.sh ; mv script.sh script; export PATH=$PATH:$(pwd) or put the script in /usr/local/bin
 to save the script input:
-script -r script-answers/exercise12_11.txt
+script -r bla.txt
 exit
-script -p script-answers/exercise12_8.txt
+script -p bla.txt

 ```bat
 set -e # exit immediately if a command exits with a non-zero status